-Hayward was ordered to receive 30 lashes for insolence on 9 February 1788.
+Elizabeth was assigned to Mary Johnson, wife of chaplain Reverend Richard Johnson.
+On 9 February 1789 she was ordered to receive 30 lashes for insolence to Rev. Johnson.
 She was sent to Norfolk island on the Sirius in March 1790.
 She had three children Elizabeth (b.1794), Margaret (b.c.
-1795) and Robert (b.1796) with William Nicholls.
+1795 and died the same year) and Robert (b.1796) with William Nicholls.
 Nicholls left the island to return to England in about 1796.
-Hayward then had a son George (b.1802) with George Collins.
-Following Collins' sudden death in 1803 Hayward lived with Joseph Lowe.
-The couple, and two of Hayward's children, left Norfolk Island for Van Diemen's Land (Tasmania) on the Lady Nelson in January 1813, settling eventually at Launceston.
+Hayward then had a son George (b.1802) presumably with George Collins.
+Following Collins' sudden death in 1803 she lived with Joseph Lowe.
+The couple, and Hayward's children, left Norfolk Island for Van Diemen's Land (Tasmania) in 1813, settling eventually at Launceston.

-As Elizabeth Lowe she died at Launceston in October 1836 and was buried on 29 October 1836 at St John's Old Cypress St Cemetery; her age was recorded as 66.
+As Elizabeth Lowe she died at Launceston and was buried on 29 October 1836 at St John's Old Cypress St Cemetery; her age was recorded as 66.

 information from